 A key attribute of Geo Web spatial browsers is that they enable arbitrary multimedia content display and use cases.
 The "browser window" can take the form of a blank white canvas on a screen (for "flat" content) or a transparent lens (for AR/VR content).
 Spatial browsers will run across different device types and operating systems as web browsers do today.

 We've become accustomed to switching between apps or ceding control to an AI assistant to get anything done on our smartphones.
-Not only is this user experience not conducive to a seamless metaverse experience, but it results in outsized control and profits to the smartphone OS duopoly of Apple & Google.
+Not only is this user experience not conducive to a seamless spatial computing experience, but it results in outsized control and profits to the smartphone OS duopoly of Apple & Google.

 As we move deeper into the next generation of smart devices (glasses, heads-up displays, embedded, etc), we must do better.
 We can return to the open and permissionless roots that made the Web and the internet so powerful.
 With a spatial browser, Geo Web users will move through the world and interact with all the network has to offer without downloading a different proprietary app every minute or serving as a cog in the attention economy.